Collapsible Linear Blocks for Super-Efficient Super Resolution

-\paragraph{Effect of Linear Blocks.} Next, we train the \armSRDOT-M11 architecture with both long and short residuals shown in Fig.~\ref{fig2}(a) but without the linear blocks (\textit{i.e.}, only single convolutions are used throughout the network).
+Next, we trained \armSRDOT-M11 with both long and short residuals shown in Fig.~\ref{fig2}(a) but without the linear blocks (\textit{i.e.}, only single $k\times k$ convolutions are used throughout the network with short residuals).
 This model converged to 35.25dB on DIV2K (compared to 35.45dB for \armSRDOT-M11).
 Thus, short residuals alone are not sufficient without linear blocks.
 Note that, the PSNR increase of even with 0.1 or 0.2dB over existing models is significant (and often visually perceivable) since the model size is so small for our networks (standard deviation for all CNNs is very small $\sim0.02$dB).

-\paragraph{ReLU vs. PReLU and Input-to-Output Residual.} Next, we replace all PReLU activations with ReLU activations in \armSRDOT-M11 network and also remove the long input-to-output residual (see long, black residual in Fig.~\ref{fig2}(a)).
-Both of these changes can further improve hardware efficiency of \armSR and this model will be used in the next section to show (simulated) hardware performance results on a commercial \armNPU mobile-NPU.
-This network loses only about 0.1dB PSNR on DIV2K validation dataset (\textit{i.e.}, it achieves 35.35dB).
+Finally, we replace all PReLU activations with ReLU activations in \armSRDOT-M11 network and also remove the long input-to-output residual (see long, black residual in Fig.~\ref{fig2}(a)).
+Both of these changes can further improve hardware efficiency of \armSR and this model will be used in the next section to show (estimated) hardware performance results on a commercial \armNPU mobile-NPU.
+This CNN loses only about 0.1dB PSNR on DIV2K dataset.
 Hence, this variant of \armSR still significantly outperforms other similar sized networks like FSRCNN.
 Replacing PReLU with ReLU in FSRCNN also incurs a similar loss of PSNR.